limFakson/Movie_Player/README.md

 <b><h1 style="text-align: center;">MovieBox</h1></b>

-##MovieBox is an ongoing project aimed at creating a movie streaming website.
+MovieBox is an ongoing project aimed at creating a movie streaming website.
 Although it can't play movies at the moment, it serves as a platform to display movie details and images in a visually appealing way.

-##Introduction
+<b><h1 style="text-align: center;">Introduction</h1></b>
 MovieBox is a web application designed to showcase movie details and images.
 While it's a work in progress, it currently offers the functionality to click on a movie card, which then displays the movie's picture and content on a second page.
 This is achieved by transferring the movie details in JSON format to the second page to replace the default content.

 ## Tech used